You can grow your own saffron from home, but you have to keep in mind that it takes around 60 flowers to create one tablespoon of saffron spice.

-Saffron is a spice that people often describe as being worth far more than its weight in gold because it can be extremely expensive for a very small amount.
-This spice comes from the Crocus sativus plant, and this is an autumn-blooming crocus.
+Saffron is a spice described as worth more than its weight in gold - it can be extremely expensive for a very small amount.
+This spice comes from the Crocus sativus plant, an autumn-blooming crocus.

-- Purchase six or seven milk crates along with weed cloth and duct tape.
+Purchase (or hoard!) six or seven milk crates along with weed cloth and duct tape.
 You can usually find all of these things at your local hardware store.

 The hardest part with saffron is the preparation and the planting process.
 The actual growing process is straightforward, especially if you plant them in crates.